BSc (Hons)

 Course Highlights

-Taught by Experienced Lecturers
+Taught by Experts

 State-of-the-Art Facilities

-Our Treforest Campus is home to our Jetstream 31 aircraft, A320 fuselage section and our new Boeing 747 maintenance simulator.
+The Treforest Campus is home to our Jetstream 31 aircraft, A320 fuselage section and our new Boeing 747 maintenance simulator.

-Industry Links
+University Links

-The university has links with a number of airlines and aviation related organisations
+The university has links with a number of airlines and aviation related organisations.

 Module Overview